Computer-aided process planning: Past experiences

 The parameters are used to produce multidimensional differential equations.
 Solving the partial differential equations will produce the optimum process and production planning at the time when the solution was generated.
 Solutions had the flexibility to change over time based on the ability to satisfy agile manufacturing criteria.
 Execution planning can be dynamic and accommodate changing conditions.

 The system allows new products to be brought on line quickly based on their manufacturability.
 The more sophisticated CAD/CAM, PDM and ERP systems have the base work already incorporated into them for Generative Computer Aided Process Planning.
 The task of building and implementing the MES system still requires identifying the capabilities that exist within a given establishment, and exploiting them to the fullest potential.
 The system created is highly specific, the concepts can be extrapolated to other enterprises.

-Traditional CAPP methods that optimize plans in a linear manner have not been able to satisfy the need for flexible planning, so new dynamic systems will explore all possible combinations of production processes, and then generate plans according to available machining resources.
-For example, K.S.
-Lee et al. states that "By considering the multi-selection tasks simultaneously, a specially designed genetic algorithm searches through the entire solution space to identify the optimal plan".